 Brain Injury: There are many types of brain injuries that can cause paralysis.
-Since brain injuries can result from car accidents, slip and falls, or any accident that causes a head injury or blow to the victim’s head.
-Other brain injury causes are medical malpractice, asphyxiation and other types of serious injuries, brain injuries will be discussed in detail at the brain injury article.
+Traumatic brain injury (TBI) can result from car accidents, slip and falls, or any accident that causes a head injury or blow to the victim’s head.
+Other brain injury causes are medical malpractice, asphyxiation, and anything that restricts blood flow to the brain.

 Cerebral Palsy: Unlike other brain injuries, cerebral palsy is non-progressive.
 Categorized as ataxic, athetoid/dyskinetic and spastic, cerebral palsy can be caused by trauma or damage to the brain at birth, and result in paralysis.

-Guillain-Barre Syndrome: Typically the cause of a gastrointestinal viral infection, Guillain-Barre Syndrome is a disease that debilitates the bodies immune system causing muscle paralysis.
-This disease is neither inheritable or contagious.
-Often times, Guillain-Barre Syndrome can be the result of food poisoning or infection by other means.
+Guillain-Barre Syndrome: Typically, the cause of a gastrointestinal viral infection, Guillain-Barre Syndrome is a disease that debilitates the body’s immune system causing muscle paralysis.
+Guillain-Barre Syndrome can be the result of food poisoning or infection by other means.

-Motor Neuron Disease: Many different types of physical injuries or accidents can cause motor neuron disease.
-Motor neuron disease effects the upper and lower motor neurons causing loss in movement, speech, swallowing and breathing.
+Motor Neuron Disease: Many types of physical injuries or accidents can cause motor neuron disease, which causes loss of movement, speech, swallowing and breathing.

-Nerve Compression: A very painful condition can be nerve compression.
-This can result in the sciatic nerve being pinched or pressured by any of the disc’s in the lower back/spinal cord.
+Nerve Compression: A very painful condition, nerve compression can result in the sciatic nerve being pinched or pressured by any of the discs in the lower back/spinal cord.
 The pressure on a nerve root can lead to ischemia.
 Some severe cases of nerve compression may lead to paralysis.

 Subarachnoid Hemorrhage: Bleeding of the brain causing trauma and paralysis.
 Subarachnoid Hemorrhage can be caused by a weakness in the arteries of the brain.
 Spinal cord and tumors may also contribute to this disease.

-Syringomyelia / Tethered Cord: Effecting the spinal cord, Syringomyelia is a tumor like cyst that erodes the spinal cord and its connection to the brain.
-Loss of muscle control and sensation may occur.
-Paralysis can result from Syringomyelia.
+Syringomyelia / Tethered Cord: This tumor-like cyst that erodes the spinal cord and its connection to the brain.
+Loss of muscle control and sensation, as well as paralysis may result.

-Transverse Myelitis: Caused by the inflammation of the spinal cord, transverse myelitis is caused by the infection or deterioration of the bodies immune system.
-This neurological disease can cause severe paralysis.
+Transverse Myelitis: A neurological disease caused by the inflammation of the spinal cord, transverse myelitis is caused by the infection or deterioration of the body’s immune system and can cause paralysis.